BiaPyX/BiaPy-doc/source/get_started/faq.rst

     Probably the problem is the GPU memory.
 We experienced, in Windows, that even if the GPU memory gets saturated the operating system doesn't report an out of memory error.
 Try to decrease the ``TRAIN.BATCH_SIZE`` to ``1`` (you can increase the value later progresively) and reduce the network parameters, e.g. by reducing ``MODEL.FEATURE_MAPS`` if you are using an U-Net like model.
 You can also reduce the number of levels, e.g. from ``[16, 32, 64, 128, 256]`` to ``[32, 64, 128]``.

 * There can be problems with parallel loads in Windows that throw an error as below.
 To solve that you can set ``SYSTEM.NUM_WORKERS`` to ``0``.
-In the GUI you can set it in "general options" window, under "advance options" in the field "Number of workers".
+In the GUI, you can set it in "general options" window, under "advance options" in the field "Number of workers".

     .. collapse:: Expand error trace